 In order to decide whether an individual has the capacity to make a particular decision you must answer two questions:

 Stage 1.
 Is there an impairment of, or disturbance in the functioning of a person's mind or brain?
+This could be due to long-term conditions such as mental illness, dementia, or learning disability, or more temporary states such as confusion, unconsciousness, or the effects of drugs or alcohol.
 If so,

 Stage 2.
 Is the impairment or disturbance sufficient that the person lacks the capacity to make a particular decision?

 The MCA says that a person is unable to make their own decision if they cannot do one or more of the following four things:

 - Retain that information long enough to be able to make the decision